9.3.4 |

 emphasis is placed on production, so property must always have a

-function may be stretched so much that it encompasses all
+production and function may be stretched so much that they

-this is tantamount to draining these terms of all practical
+tantamount to draining these terms of all practical significance.

-significance.
-(Unless it is 'practical' to confuse the common people
+(Unless it is 'practical' to confuse ordinary people by equivocation, and

-and has no function, we had better stay where we are, for
+a form of production, and has no function, we had better stay where we are,

-the exclusive emphasis on production and function is then the
+for in that case the exclusive emphasis on production and function is the

 product of a